-Each year the flu vaccine protects against the most common strains of flu likely to be circulating.
+Each year the flu vaccine helps protect against the most common strains of flu likely to be circulating.
 This leaflet highlights why it is important to get the flu vaccine.
-Early studies show that for some people with both COVID-19 and flu virus there is an increased risk of complications and death.
-It is more important than ever to get the vaccine this year.
+Studies show that for some people with both COVID-19 and flu virus infections there is an increased risk of complications and even death, although this is rare.
+It is more important than ever to get the flu vaccine.